Jha-vishal/Mapbox-Navigation/README.md

 # Mapbox Navigation
- The Mapbox application builtusing Android to support Accident detection and loaction SOS project.
+ The Mapbox application built using Android to support Accident detection and loaction SOS project.